Black Is Beltza II: Ainhoa

-Black Is Beltza II: Ainhoa is a 2018 animated drama film directed by Fermin Muguruza from a screenplay by Muguruza, Isa Campo, and Harkaitz Cano.
+Black Is Beltza II: Ainhoa is a 2022 adult animated drama film directed by Fermín Muguruza from a screenplay by Muguruza, Isa Campo, and Harkaitz Cano.
 It is a follow-up to 2018 film Black Is Beltza.

 Plot

 Set in the mid-1980s, against the backdrop of Cold War's last rales, the plot follows the plight of Bolivia-born and Cuba-raised Ainhoa in her journeys across the Basque Country (her father's homeland), Lebanon, Afghanistan, and Marseille.